Henglay-Eung/JobRoom/README.md

 HTML, CSS, TypeScript, Angular, Java, Spring Boot, PostgreSQL, OAuth2, Thymeleaf, etc.

 ### My responsibilities:
+ (This is a new repository; the original project was private due to privacy concerns.).

 - Led a team of 5 engineers to analyze and design 7 microservice modules, ensuring alignment with the bussiness requirements.
 - Implemented 2 microservice modules, including 20+ RESTful API endpoints using Spring Boot and Spring Data JPA, integrating with OAuth2 authentication for Data Security.